1989chenguo/CloudComputingLabs/Lab3/README.md

 [Raft](https://raft.github.io/) is a very good consensus protocol for this purpose.
 You may want to read its paper by yourself and use raft to implement this version (there are many open-sourced raft implementation that you can borrow).
 Sorry I'm not going to teach you this :) Of course, it is always good to use other consensus protocols or even your own schemes.

+**Tips for testing**:
+**When doing Advanced version, you should give [coordinator-type](#342-configuration-file-format) configuration files to all servers.**

+**P.S.**
+**If you want to finish Lab4 excellently, `Raft` is a better choice than `2PC`.**

 **NOTE**: **This version is very difficult, so it is not compulsory but just a challenge.
 Have fun!**

-## 4. Lab submission
+## 5. Lab submission

 Please put all your code in folder `Lab3` and write a `Makefile` so that we **can compile your code in one single command** `make`.
 The compiled runnable executable binary should be named `kvstore2pcsystem` and located in folder `Lab3`.
 Please carefully following above rules so that TAs can automatically test your code!!!

 You can use any available code or library for this lab.
 Please search the Internet.
 However, do not copy other teams' code.
 No performance test report is required for this lab.
 Enjoy the lab :)

 Please submit your lab program following the guidance in the [Overall Lab Instructions](../README.md) (`../README.md`)

+## 6. Lab3 tester

+You can find it in [lab3_tester](https://github.com/LabCloudComputing/2022_Lab3_tester).

+Test script of lab3 will update later in order to test Advance version.

-## 5. Grading standards
+## 7. Grading standards

-1. You can get 13 points if you can finish all the requirements of the basic version.
-If you missed some parts, you will get part of the points depending how much you finished.
+* You can get 18 points if you can:
+   * finish all the requirements of the basic version

-2. You can get 21 points if you can finish all the requirements of the advanced version.
-If you missed some parts, you will get part of the points depending how much you finished.
+* You can get 20 points (full score) if you can:
+  * finish all the requirements of the advanced version
-3. You can get 24 points if you can finish all the requirements of the extreme version.
-If you missed some parts, you will get part of the points depending how much you finished.
-4. You can get 25 points if you can finish all the requirements of the ultimate version.

 If you missed some parts, you will get part of the points depending how much you finished.